 - North Carolina: Division of Child Development and Early Education

 - Pennsylvania: Office of Child Development and Early Learning

 - Utah: Administration for Youth and Families, Division of Substance Abuse and Mental Health

 - West Virginia: Department of Health and Human Resources, Bureau for Children and Families

 Webinars and Podcasts

 The CoE is offering an array of webinars and podcasts on IECMHC and navigating the IECMHC toolbox, with the goal of increasing awareness and adoption among interested practitioners, administrators, and policymakers.
 By focusing on areas of the toolbox and best practices that enable greater adoption and implementation of IECMHC, webinar and podcast participants will gain a solid understanding of IECMHC and how this practice promotes the mental health and school readiness of young children.

 Lessons Learned and Case Examples

-Once states, tribes, and communities begin using the toolbox and accessing the technical assistance options, the CoE will gather their successes, challenges, and innovations and provide lessons learned to continue moving the field forward.
-Overarching learnings and case examples will be shared through enhancements to the toolbox, white papers, publications, and webinars for national audiences.
+Once states, tribes, and communities begin using the toolbox and accessing the expert mentors, the Center of Excellence will gather their successes, challenges, and innovations and provide lessons learned to continue moving the field forward.
+Overarching learnings and case examples will be shared through enhancements to the toolbox, publications, and webinars for national audiences.

 - Leaders in early childhood systems, IECMHC research, and IECMHC implementation